 If anything like this happens, get help right away.
 Brain injuries can be fatal, so do not underestimate the situation.

 Pediatric Fractures in Singapore: Hairline Fractures

 A hairline fracture means that the fracture has not broken into separate pieces, as opposed to a complete fracture where the bone is broken in 2 or more pieces.
 Pediatric fractures can occur in the bone shaft, near the ends or in the joints, affecting both the lower and upper limbs.

 Why are child fractures in Singapore dangerous?

-The good news is that children get better quickly and most child fractures heal in less than a month.
-However if the child has a growth plate fracture of if the bone is displaced and heals without being realigned, the child could develop a deformity.
+The good news is that children get better quickly and most fractures heal in less than a month.
+However, if the kid has a growth plate fracture or if the broken bone is displaced and heals without being realigned, he or she could develop a deformity.
 It is highly recommended to seek medical advice, preferably from a doctor experienced in child injuries like child fractures and pediatric fractures in Singapore.
 Don’t underestimate the need for a doctor when it comes to child injuries.

 Typical treatment steps

-- Casting or Splinting if fracture is suspected or present
+- Casting or Splinting if a fracture is suspected or present

 - Surgery in more severe fractures to reset the fracture with a metal plate/pins to keep the bone in proper position